Welcome to GlassWalls, a collaborative community project, aiming to raise awareness of domestic abuse through beautiful art and inspirational women.

 The stained glass hummingbird logo represents the beauty, resilience and hope of the women who have survived domestic abuse and are involved in this project.

-Please check out our crowdfund in What’s New!
+Please check out our visit to the Scottish Parliament and other news in What’s New!

 Find out where to see the exhibition on the project page.